SobczakArtur/simpleObjectCalculator/README.md

 The program is used to perform simple operations on numbers.
 The calculator is written object-oriented.
-They are not limited to a few operations, but the program runs until the equals sign is entered.
+I have not limited the operations to a few, but the program runs until the equals sign is entered.
 I also included negative digits in the program.

 - Java up to 8